 This course asserts that there is a history of architectural history.
 Students address this proposition by engaging with the work of key architectural historians of the past and present and by analysing changes in disciplinary procedures and emphasis over time.
 The course thus seeks to define a discipline that documents, interprets, and responds to sites, objects, and events that may range from prehistoric settlements to ephemeral media spectacles.
 The ultimate objective of the course is twofold: to familiarize students with the most important contributions to the historiography of architecture and to ask how the discipline might be reinvented in our own time.

-Option courses are derived from topics of staff research specialisation:
+Option courses are derived from topics of staff research specialisation.
+Examples include;

 - Scottish Medieval and Renaissance Architecture (HIAR11085)

-- Advanced Studies in Twentieth-Century German Architecture (ARCH11238)
+- Advanced Studies in British Imperial and Colonial Architecture (ARHI11004)

 Available options may vary from year to year.
 To see the range of courses available, visit the Course Catalogue page and scroll to the SCQF Level 11 courses list.